adicu/learn.devfe.st/datascience/index.md

 We have all the reviews for each of the bubble tea places in New York City, but no way of actually deciding which to recommend.
 We _could_ look through them, one-by-one, and figure out which places are good, but that takes way too much time.
 To avoid that tedious process, we'll figure out that task using sentiment analysis.

 Sentiment analysis uses computational tools to determine the emotional tone behind words.
-Python has a bunch of handy libraries for statistics and machine learning so in this post weâll use Scikit-learn to learn how to add sentiment analysis to our applications.
-This isnât a new concept.
+Python has a bunch of handy libraries for statistics and machine learning so in this post we'll use Scikit-learn to learn how to add sentiment analysis to our applications.
+This isn't a new concept.
 There are thousands of labeled datasets out there, labels varying from simple positive and negative to more complex systems that determine how positive or negative is a given text.

-In this tutorial weâll use a pre-labeled dataset consisting of Amazon Reviews that are given a rating between 1-5.
-Using this data, weâll build a model that assigns a food review a value of 1-5 with `sklearn`.
+In this tutorial we'll use a pre-labeled dataset consisting of Amazon Reviews that are given a rating between 1-5.
+Using this data, we'll build a model that assigns a food review a value of 1-5 with `sklearn`.

 `sklearn` is a Python module with built-in machine learning algorithms.
-In this tutorial, weâll specifically use the Logistic Regression model, which is a linear model commonly used for classification.
+In this tutorial, we'll specifically use the Logistic Regression model, which is a linear model commonly used for classification.

 Using the file we created in part 1, `boba_final.csv` we'll pull the tips for each venue using the Foursquare API.
 Since we taked it as a csv file, we can use pandas once again to read in the data as a DataFrame.
 To use the foursquare API in Python, you'll need to call `foursquare.Foursquare()` with your API keys to connect to the client.